michael-milette/moodle-theme_gcweb/README.md

 * [WET-BOEW framework project](https://github.com/wet-boew/wet-boew/)
 * [Moodle](https://www.moodle.org/)

-If you would like to contribute financially to this project in order to accelerate its development, please contact @michaelmilette.
+If you would like to contribute your time, effort or contribute financially to this project in order to accelerate its development, please contact @michaelmilette.

 The space on Github.com for the WET-BOEW-MOODLE project is contributed by the Government of Canada.

+The working examples demo site for the WET-BOEW-Moodle project is sponsored and maintained by TNG Consulting Inc.

 ## Limitations

-The theme has limited support for WET-BOEW widgets at this stage of the project but we are working on it.
+* The theme has limited support for WET-BOEW widgets.
+To see the current state of WET-BOEW widget compatibility, download and install the [WET-BOEW-Moodle widgets](https://github.com/michael-milette/wet-boew-moodle-widgets) course in your instance of Moodle configured with a WET-BOEW-Moodle theme.
+* Accessibility is a high priority for the WET-BOEW-Moodle project.
+However it is not perfect yet.
+* This project does not attempt to correct accessibility issues which may exist in Moodle core code.
+In order to create a site that is WCAG 2.0 compliant, you will also need to address accessibility issues in Moodle itself.

-We will be looking for volunteers to test RTL text support.
-Until then, this feature will not be tested.
+We are looking for volunteers or financial support to do functional testing, language testing, accessibility testing and RTL testing.

 ## License